-The Nikon Transfer 2 component of ViewNX-i will start (if a message is displayed prompting you to choose a program, select Nikon Transfer 2).
-If Nikon Transfer 2 does not start automatically, launch ViewNX-i and click the "Import" icon.
+- The Nikon Transfer 2 component of NX Studio will start.
+Nikon Transfer 2 image transfer software is installed as part of NX Studio. - If a message is displayed prompting you to choose a program, select Nikon Transfer 2. - If Nikon Transfer 2 does not start automatically, launch NX Studio and click the "Import" icon.